So you want to figure out how to make a million dollars but don’t know where to start?

 Delayed gratification.
 It’s hard but it will reward you when building your Amazon business.

 We recommend delaying your paycheck because it will help you grow your business faster.
 You can use your product profits and invest that money back into your business.
-When you use revenue to launch more products and boost your marketing, you can fast track your business’ growth.
+When you use the revenue to launch more products and boost your marketing, you can fast track your business’ growth.

 Whether you love or hate your day job, using your job’s income to fund your Amazon business is a sound strategy.
 The more capital you invest upfront, the faster and easier you can grow your Amazon business.